emccorson/onsenguide/GUIDE.md

 also clear the app log if you're using Monaca Debugger).
 You'll see that there are no results in local storage so the API will be called.
-You can verify this by checking the app log or console, and seeing the messages saying that "X Pokemon has been stored" etc. Then restart the app, and this time see from the log (and faster loading times) that cached Pokemon are loaded from local storage, not from PokeAPI.
+You can verify this by checking the app log or console, and seeing the messages saying that "X Pokémon has been stored" etc. Then restart the app, and this time see from the log (and faster loading times) that cached Pokémon are loaded from local storage, not from PokeAPI.

 <!--